 Click on the image that you want to use.

-You may also add a certificate.
-Certificates are automatically generated within Beanstack.
+Certificates: Certificates are automatically generated within Beanstack.
 They are very basic in design, though can have custom language.
-Once earned, certificates are available for download by a patron.
+Once earned, certificates are available for download by a reader.

 Note: If you have an existing certificate that you want to award as part of a program, we recommend that you create a “reward” called "Certificate" or "Certificate of Completion".

 In the reward description, include a link to a printable version of your certificate